lerkasan/boanerges/README.md

-This project is published at GitHub repository [https://github.com/lerkasan/boanerges](https://github.com/lerkasan/boanerges) Moreover, it will be soon deployed at http://lerkasan.net website.
+Please visit the deployed project at [http://lerkasan.net](http://lerkasan.net)

 The project is an interactive system that helps job seekers to practice answering technical interview questions.